hokkaido/mas/README.md

     MODELDIR=checkpoints

-Then, set the parameters that you found:
+Then, set the parameters that you found by overriding `BEAM_PARAMS`:

     BEAM_PARAMS="--beam 3 --min-len 45 --no-repeat-ngram-size 3"